TwinTree Insert

 Another problem with ¹H MRS is the narrow dispersion of the ¹H peaks.
 They lie in quite a narrow frequency range, thus there is a lot of overlapping.
 The problem can be helped by working at higher magnetic field strengths, but although ultrahigh-field whole-body systems do exist, the majority of MR spectroscopy is performed at 1.5 and 3.0 Tesla on equipment for which MR imaging rather than MR spectroscopy considerations dictate the field strength.

 Clinical applications of proton MRS of the human brain include epilepsy, space-occupying lesions, multiple sclerosis, degenerative diseases, among them Alzheimer’s, Parkinson’s, and Huntington’s, hypoxia, and some metabolic diseases.
 A fine overview and review of clinical ¹H MRS in central nervous system disorders was published by Öz and numerous co-authors from different centers in 2014 [⇒ Öz 2014].
-There are also various body diseases for which proton MR spectroscopy has been studied, particularly diseases of the muscular system.
+There are also other diseases which have been studied using proton MR spectroscopy, particularly diseases of the muscular system.

 05-04-02 Carbon Spectroscopy